DeborahKurz/simple-goals-tracker-app/client/README.md

 ### Client Folder:
 The "client" folder houses our REACT frontend components.

-### index.js:
-"index.js" creates a root and renders it using "RouterProvider".

 ### routes.js:
 'routes.js' defines the routes used in this application.
 The following components are associated with the various routes: 'App' ('/' route), 'WelcomePage' ('/' route), 'GoalsRoute' ('/goals' route), 'TeamView' ('/team' route), and 'ErrorPage' (any route that has not been defined).